la2050/archive/_projects/2015/la-veterans-in-need-iavas-rapid-response-referral-program.md

     and where it can take over a year for a VA claim to be processed.
 IAVA will hold numerous community outreach activities to provide vets with access to RRRP and its holistic, integrated partner services.
-  Please write a sample tweet to describe your submission.: >-
-    IAVA’s Rapid Response Referral Program helps veterans in the greater L.A. area get help they urgently need.
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '1'
-  LA is the best place to PLAY: '0'
-  LA is the best place to LEARN: '1'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '1' Where will you be working?
-City of Los Angeles: '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: ''
-  How do you plan to use these resources to make change?
-Conduct research: '0' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: 'Tara Roth encouraged our Founder and CEO, Paul Rieckhoff, to apply.'
-  How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: >-
-    IAVA will also continue to advocate for veterans in LA; we supported Vietnam Veterans of America as they campaigned for improvements at VA West LA Medical Center.
-  How will your proposal improve the following “Live” metrics?
-Access to healthy food: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Healthcare access: '1' How will your proposal improve the following “Live” metrics?
-Exposure to air toxins: '0' How will your proposal improve the following “Live” metrics?
-Number of households below the self-sufficiency index: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percent of imported water: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Obesity rates: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Housing affordability: '1' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Rates of homelessness: '1' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Walk/bike/transit score: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Acres and miles of polluted waterways: '0' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Rates of mental illness: '1' HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Prevalence of adverse childhood experiences (Dream Metric): '0'
-  HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percentage of LA communities that are resilient (Dream Metric): '1'
-  HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percentage of residents receiving coordinated healthcare services (Dream Metric): '0'
-  HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
-Percentage of tree canopy cover (Dream Metric): '0' 'DESCRIBE IN GREATER DETAIL HOW YOU WILL MAKE LA THE HEALTHIEST PLACE TO LIVE: ': "Post-9/11 veterans living in LA face daunting challenges during their transition to civilian life.
-Many struggle to find employment, reintegrate into their community, or navigate complex bureaucracies to obtain health care.
-A $100,000 grant through this program will enable IAVA to meet these challenges by expanding the work of RRRP in the greater LA area.
-Our Veteran Transition Managers (VTMs), who have master’s degrees in social work, will help connect veterans to needed resources in Los Angeles.
-Our VTMs will increase VA healthcare utilization by educating clients on the services of the West LA.
-VA and advocating for them to get appointments, and will do the same with other vet-specific and community-based resources in greater LA, including housing and mental health resources.
-We will build and demonstrate resiliency through our community building work in California, creating social engagement events for veterans.\r\n\r\nThrough this program, IAVA will ensure that veterans in LA receive the services they need to enable them to become productive members of their communities.
-The specific outcomes that will be realized during the grant period are:\r\n\r\n•\tRRRP will serve at least 180 veterans and veteran family members from the Greater Los Angeles area.
-This would represent a 20 percent increase in the number of individuals served over the past year, indicating that RRRP is gaining traction and deepening its impact in southern California.\r\n•\tRRRP will provide these clients with at least 400 referrals to critical resources and support systems—addressing a variety of needs such as mental health care, financial and legal assistance, and help with finding civilian jobs.\r\n•\tTrained RRRP Ambassadors (veteran members of IAVA) will conduct 25 or more peer-to-peer outreach activities at LA colleges and universities, service partner locations, and community events to encourage veterans to access RRRP and its many benefits.\r\n•\tIAVA will host one convening of veterans’ service providers in southern California, in order to broaden the network of providers to which RRRP refers clients, and also to foster increased cooperation among nonprofits, government agencies, and other key stakeholders for the veterans community.
-Our ultimate goal is to strengthen the safety net for veterans throughout Greater L.A.\r\n•\tIAVA will develop formal relationships with at least six providers in Greater L.A."
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)
     - Volunteers/staff (human capital)